OskyRosky/Classification/README.md

 Each training sample exerts a geometric “pull” on that boundary; the model learns by balancing these opposing forces until the separation is maximized.

 Why this matters:

-	1. Freedom from distributional assumptions Margin-based algorithms do not require features to be Gaussian, independent, or even linearly correlated.
+1. Freedom from distributional assumptions.

+Margin-based algorithms do not require features to be Gaussian, independent, or even linearly correlated.
 They rely solely on the geometry of the data — distances and orientations — making them robust in heterogeneous, high-dimensional environments.

-	2. Focus on boundaries, not densities
+2. Focus on boundaries, not densities.

 Probabilistic models approximate how data are distributed within each class.
 Margin-based models focus on where classes meet, learning decision surfaces that adapt even when densities overlap or are non-parametric.

-	3. Better generalization via margins
+3. Better generalization via margins.

 Maximizing the separation between classes naturally reduces overfitting.
 A larger margin implies that the model commits only when evidence is strong, yielding smoother and more stable decision regions.

-	4. Gateway to modern geometric learning
+4. Gateway to modern geometric learning.

 This concept of margins and separating hyperplanes became the foundation for Support Vector Machines and, indirectly, for many modern neural methods that also learn hierarchical geometric boundaries.

 In summary

 If probabilistic models represent reasoning under uncertainty, margin-based models embody decision through geometry.
 They define classification not as an act of inference but as the art of drawing the clearest possible line between competing explanations.

 With that new lens, we now step into the first and most historic of these geometric learners — the Perceptron, the algorithm that first taught machines how to learn a boundary from experience.